piglovesyou/graphql-let/README.md

 # See here for more information. https://graphql-code-generator.com/docs/getting-started/config-field

 respectGitIgnore: true
-# Optional. `true` by default.
+# Optional, `true` by default.
 If true, graphql-let will ignore files in .gitignore.
 # Useful to prevent parsing files in such as `node_modules`.

 cacheDir: node_modules/graphql-let/__generated__
-# Optional. `node_modules/graphql-let/__generated__` by default.
+# Optional, `node_modules/graphql-let/__generated__` by default.
 # graphql-let takes care of intermediate outpus `.ts(x)`s of GraphQL code generator but still need to
 # store them somewhere for caching and TypeScript API purposes.
 This is the directory these files go to.
 # Examples:
 #            cacheDir: __generated__

 TSConfigFile: tsconfig.json
-# Optional. `tsconfig.json` by default.
+# Optional, `tsconfig.json` by default.
 You can specify a custom config for generating `.d.ts`s.
 # Examples:
 #            TSConfigFile: tsconfig.compile.json

 gqlDtsEntrypoint: node_modules/@types/graphql-let/index.d.ts
-# Optional. `node_modules/@types/graphql-let/index.d.ts` by default.
+# Optional, `node_modules/@types/graphql-let/index.d.ts` by default.
 Needs to be end with ".d.ts".
-# It is used if you use a Babel plugin "graphql-let/babel" to inject types of a `gql` function.
+# It is used for a Babel plugin "graphql-let/babel" to inject types of `gql` functions.
 ```

 ## Jest Transformer